-English Composition I: Achieving Expertise About the Course English Composition I provides an introduction to and foundation for the academic reading and writing characteristic of college.
+English learning and teaching resources - Waylink English English Composition I: Achieving Expertise About the Course English Composition I provides an introduction to and foundation for the academic reading and writing characteristic of college.
 Attending explicitly to disciplinary context, you will learn to read critically, write effective arguments, understand the writing process, and craft powerful prose that meets readers’ expectations.
 You will gain writing expertise by exploring questions about expertise itself: What factors impact expert achievement?
 What does it take to succeed?
 Two overarching assumptions about academic writing will shape our work: 1) it is transferable; 2) it is learnable.
 Share why you want to improve your writing Learn what other says about their motivations **English Composition I has earned a Certificate of Recognition from Quality Matters, a non-profit dedicated to quality in online education Course Syllabus Unit 1 (Weeks 1-3): Critical ReviewHow do we become experts?
 Recommended Background In-course Textbooks Suggested Readings Course Format Yes.
 Yes.
 No.